RunnrDelivery/local-reverse-proxy/readme.md

 ## Installation

-To use `local-reverse-proxy`, you can install it globally using the following command:
+To use `local-reverse-proxy`, you can install it globally using the following command: `npm i -g local-reverse-proxy`

 bash